PavanRangani/docs/docs/prd/assets/assets.md

     - Secondary sorting on Entity type in sequence - Individual, Joint, Partnership, Trust.
 Sort alphabetically within entity type
     - Third sorting on Asset name

 **Note**: Based on Keith's suggestion, `Subtype` and `Insurance Carrier` columns for all report and `Notes` column for the `Current Assets` are not shown in the downloaded PDF file.
-We do not have enough width to show report in portrait mode.
+We don't have enough width to show report in portrait mode.
 That’s why we removed it.

 #### UI Requirement